nbalakr2/Data-Mining-Project-1/README.md

 - **Recode categorical data** → Clean categories for gender, race/ethnicity, and education.
 - **Normalize thresholds** → Create averages across ears/frequencies or group thresholds into categories (normal, mild, severe).

-I have already compiled 3 datasets (DEMO, AUQ, AUX) in R by joining them on the shared participant identifier SEQN.
+I have already compiled 3 datasets (DEMO, AUQ, AUX) in R by joining them on the shared participant identifier SEQN, after convering them from XPT to CSV files.
 By doing this I brought together demographics, questionnaire responses, and audiometric exam results into one unified dataset for analysis.

 ## Data Understanding and Visualization (Incomplete)